raspberrypilearning/snowball-fight/en/step_2.md

 	![screenshot](images/snow-mouse.png)

-+ Let's also allow the player to deicde on how powerful the snowball should be thrown.
++ Let's also allow the player to decide on how powerful the snowball should be thrown.
 Create a new variable called `power`{:class="blockdata"}.

 	![screenshot](images/snow-power.png)